katiehermalik/GA-Loops-Conditionals/README.md

 7) When you are done with your homework, push and make a pull request.

 Final note: You are not alone!
 Everyone else in the class is working on this as well.
-Communicate with each other on Slack.
+Communicate with each other.

 ## Easy Going